 Instructions

-- Preheat your oven to 400°F (200°C).
-Place the halved baby potatoes in a roasting pan.
+- Preheat the oven to 400°F (200°C).
+Place halved baby potatoes in a roasting pan in a single layer.

-- Pour the vegetable broth into the roasting pan to keep the potatoes moist and enhance the herbaceous aroma during cooking.
+- Pour vegetable broth into the pan to maintain moisture and to help steam the potatoes during the first roasting phase.

-- Remove from oven and let rest for 5 minutes before serving to retain the essence of rosemary’s precious aromatic compounds.
+- Remove from oven and rest 5 minutes before serving to let volatile compounds settle and the aroma marry with the potatoes.

 Chef’s Notes

-- Substitution: Use dried rosemary if fresh is unavailable, but reduce quantity to 1 tablespoon due to its potency.
+- Substitution: If using dried rosemary, reduce to about 1 tablespoon due to concentrated flavor.

-- Make-ahead: Prepare the rosemary marinade in advance and refrigerate up to 24 hours; bring to room temperature before use.
+- Make-ahead: Prepare the rosemary marinade up to 24 hours ahead; store refrigerated and bring to room temperature before use.

 Serving Suggestions